Buying a car is a huge decision. Perhaps the biggest debate you are having when it comes to car buying is, "Should I buy a new or used car?".

 Cost of ownership

-All cars cost money to maintain.
+All cars come with their own expenses.
 The cost of ownership includes insurance, gas, maintenance, etc. Some cars are more expensive than others, so it’s worth doing your research ahead of time.
 Try to avoid models that are more expensive to repair.

 The bottom line